SecularMonk/bright-horizon/README.md

 7. Generate a score for each of these
 8. Rank the jobs based on that score

+The final score is the sum of the scores returned by the Fuse.js fuzzy match.
+This way, we capture the closeness of each job to the user's requirements across both available dimensions.
+Jobs are ranked in descending order based on this score.

+#### Expansions

+It is possible to add additional dimensions like skillset and industry, by expanding this approach.
+If expanding, making the interfaces more generic would improve scalability and make it configurable.

+It's also possible to weigh each score to give greater preference to one aspect of the search.
+For example, to prioritise the job description over the location, we could multiply the job description score by a constant prior to ranking.

 #### Caveats

 As mentioned above, there are limitations to the `compromise` library.
 It didn't appear to be able to distinguish between the phrases _in London_ and _outside of London_, and for both would produce the same result.
 It's possible that with some extra massaging it could perform better, but if not this is a likely candidate for and LLM.

+If data is missing, e.g if a location cannot be determined, then we are still able to rank based on the remaining scores.
+If no data was able to be extracted, then a ranking is not possible, and the application will display a message.

 ## Infrastructure & testing

-I added Docker support, since I expect something like this would be run on cloud architecture and would need containerised.
+I added `Docker` support, since I expect something like this would be run on cloud architecture and would need containerised.
 It's missing healthchecks to facilitate this but that's easily enough added.

-I used Jest for testing, and included some unit tests.
+I used `Jest` for testing, and included some unit tests.
 With more time I'd like to include some integration tests.

+I included the `Winston` library for logging.

 ## Running the project